Rigidity of the Delaunay triangulations of the plane: Proof of the Main Theorem

 \subsection{Proof of that the conformal factor is constant}

 In this section, we show that $u$ is constant, i.e. Proposition \ref{boundedness to rigidity}, then finish the whole proof of main Theorem \ref{main}. \begin{proof}[Proof of Proposition \ref{boundedness to rigidity}] In the proof, we will construct a deformation of discrete conformal factors $u(t)$.
 To avoid being confused with $u$ and $u(t)$, we use the notation $\bar{u}$ instead of $u$ in the statement of Proposition \ref{boundedness to rigidity}.
-In other words, we assume $l'=\bar{u}*l$ and want to prove that $\bar{u}$ is bounded.
+In other words, we assume $l'=\bar{u}*l$ and want to prove that $\bar{u}$ is constant.
+Since $\bar{u}$ is bounded, $|\bar{u}|_{\infty}$ is finite.
+Assume $|\bar{u}|_{\infty}\neq 0$, otherwise $\bar{u}$ is constant.

-Let us prove by contradiction and assume that $\bar u$ is not constant.
-Without loss of generality, we can do a scaling and assume